-Darnley Bay is also the traditional harvest area for the nearby village of Paulatuk, home to 330 Inuvialuit who rely heavily on the abundance of wildlife in its waters.
+Darnley Bay is also the traditional harvest area for the nearby community of Paulatuk, home to more than 300 Inuvialuit who rely heavily on the abundance of wildlife in its waters.
 The health of the community is closely tied to that of the marine environment, and protection of the bay’s beluga habitat is a top priority.

 The Anguniaqvia Niqiqyuam Marine Protected Area

-In 2015, the federal government is expected to designate part of Darnley Bay as the Anguniaqvia Niqiqyuam Marine Protected Area.
+In November 2016, Canada designated part of Darnley Bay as the Anguniaqvia Niqiqyuam Marine Protected Area (MPA).
 (See Map 1.)
-Together with the existing Tarium Niryutait Marine Protected Area in the Mackenzie River estuary, this new marine protected area (MPA) will create a regional network that safeguards key summering habitat for about 28 percent, or close to 40,000, of the world’s belugas.
-The MPA’s regulations will help ensure that emerging development activities, such as oil and gas exploration, shipping, and commercial fishing, do not adversely affect this important marine habitat.
+Together with the existing Tarium Niryutait MPA in the Mackenzie River estuary, this new protected area will create a regional network that safeguards key summer habitat for about 28 percent, or as many as 40,000, of the world’s belugas.
+This is the first new MPA announced by the federal government in six years and represents another step toward fulfilling the country’s commitment to protect 5 percent of its oceans by 2017 and 10 percent by 2020.
+The MPA regulations will help ensure that emerging development activities—such as oil and gas exploration and commercial fishing—do not adversely affect this important marine habitat.

 Inuvialuit co-management of the MPA

 Effective marine conservation in the western Arctic should contribute to regional prosperity and provide meaningful benefits to local residents.
-The Anguniaqvia Niqiqyuam MPA is an opportunity to implement a community-based model for managing and monitoring sensitive areas in the Arctic.
-Under the co-management system created by the Inuvialuit Final Agreement, Inuvialuit are well-positioned to lead in the administration, management, and monitoring of this MPA.
+The Anguniaqvia Niqiqyuam MPA provides an opportunity to implement a community-based model for managing and monitoring sensitive areas in the Arctic.
+Under the co-management system created by the Inuvialuit Final Agreement, Inuvialuit are well-positioned to lead in the administration, management, and monitoring of Canada’s newest MPA.

 Working with communities

 Inuvialuit traditional knowledge long ago identified Darnley Bay as an important beluga harvesting area.
-Since 2013, Oceans North Canada has helped support the Inuvialuit Settlement Region’s Community Based Monitoring Program, which collaborates with the Paulatuk Hunters and Trappers Committee to conduct research in Darnley Bay about the presence, abundance, and habitat use of beluga whales and other marine mammals.
+Since 2013, Oceans North Canada has collaborated with the Paulatuk Hunters and Trappers Committee and the Fisheries Joint Management Committee to conduct research in Darnley Bay on the presence and habitat use of beluga whales and other marine mammals.
 The studies use passive investigative methods, including hydrophones, remote video, and recording of local observations.

 Did you know?

-- Bowhead whales, which thrive in Darnley Bay, have a longer life span than any other marine mammal, living an average of 50 to 75 years.
+- Bowhead whales, which thrive in Darnley Bay, have a longer life span than any other marine mammal, living between 50 and 75 years.

-- The town of Paulatuk was named for the coal found in the area in the 1920s.
-In the local Inuit dialect, the word Paulatuuq means "place of coal."
-On the northwestern side of Darnley Bay, the hills of Cape Bathurst are composed of vast deposits of sulfur-rich lignite, or oil shales, that ignite spontaneously as erosion exposes the minerals to the air.
+- The town of Paulatuk was named for the coal found in the area.
+In the local Inuvialuktun dialect (Siglitun), the word Paulatuuq means “place of coal.”
+On the northwestern side of Darnley Bay, the hills of Cape Bathurst are composed of vast deposits of sulfur-rich lignitethat ignite spontaneously as erosion exposes the minerals to the air.
 These “smoking hills” have been burning for centuries.